DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b8953a31-3861-41ef-99df-62a49b97610a)

 - Private cloud are generally only used by large enterprises
-- Although the cloud is private, it may be owned by a THIRD PARTY
+- Although the cloud is private, it may be owned by a third party
     - For example: AWS provides private cloud services for the American DoD
 - Private clouds may be ON or OFF PREMISES
     - Many people assume “cloud” and “on-prem” are two different things but that is not always the case